Giully314/giully314.github.io/formation.markdown

 Book Lead developer career guide by Shelley Benhoff
 Book Joel on software by Joel Spolsky
 Book Software engineering by Ian Sommerville
+Book Peopleware: Productive Projects and Teams by Timothy Lister and Tom DeMarc

 ### Game engine and rendering
 Book Game Engine Architecture by Jason Gregory